Evaluate Swiftide pipelines with Ragas

 Setting up a Python notebook

 Now it’s time to do some experimentation with a notebook.
 Make sure you have Python setup, either globally or using venv, poetry or uv, with Jupyter installed.
-You will also need ragas, datasets, pandas, seaborn and matplotlib.
+You will also need ragas

 Generating our data